barktler/Barktler/documents/execute-api.md

 api.search("hello").then(console.log);
 ```

-Note again, use driver is required before you execute the action.
+Note again that `useDriver` is required before you execute the action.

 ## Unit Test